Find items and duplicates in iTunes on PC

 Select an item, then do one of the following:

-Find every instance of a song by the same artist from any album in your library: Choose File > Library > Show Duplicate Items.
+Find every instance of that item in your library: Choose File > Library > Show Duplicate Items.

 Find exact duplicates: Hold down the Shift key, then choose File > Library > Show Exact Duplicate Items.